Protecting from external threats at the edge - Secure Content Delivery with Amazon CloudFront

 Protecting from external threats at the edge

-When your application runs on AWS, you can leverage both CloudFront and AWS WAF to help defend against application layer DDoS attacks.
+When your application runs on AWS, you can combine CloudFront and AWS WAF to help defend against application layer attacks.
+AWS WAF is a web application firewall you can use to monitor web requests to your applications and to control access to your content.

-To block attacks from known bad-acting IP addresses, you can create rules using IP match conditions.
-You can use AWS-managed WAF rules, or use Managed Rules for AWS WAF offered by sellers in the AWS Marketplace.
-These rule sets can block specific malicious IP addresses that are included in IP reputation lists.
+Besides creating your own rules, you can use AWS-managed AWS WAF rules, or use Managed Rules for AWS WAF offered by sellers in the AWS Marketplace.
+The AWS-Managed rules identify malicious IP addresses that are included in IP reputation lists and common malicious request signatures, including options for intelligent threat mitigation using AWS WAF Bot Control.
 Both AWS WAF and CloudFront enable you to set geo-restrictions to block or allow requests from selected countries.
 This can help block attacks originating from geographic locations where you do not expect to serve users.

 You can use AWS Firewall Manager to centrally configure and manage AWS WAF rules for your CloudFront distributions across your organization.
 Your AWS Organizations management account can designate an administrator account, which is authorized to create Firewall Manager policies.
 These policies allow you to define criteria, such as resource type and tags, which determine where rules are applied.
-This is useful in case you have many accounts and want to standardize your protection.
-Firewall Manager also allows you to create policies that manage AWS Shield-protected resources and VPC security groups.
+This is useful when you have many accounts and want to standardize protections across your organization.
+Firewall Manager also allows you to create policies that manage AWS Shield Advanced protected resources, Network Firewall policies, and VPC security groups.